What Are Native Plants?

 What are native plants?
 Either you love them, hate them or don’t really know what they are.
 If you fall into the latter category, don’t worry.
 Native plants are often hard to define.

-The native plant movement has been going on for the last 3 decades.
+The native plant movement has been going on for the last three decades.
 Many gardeners feel the only way is the native way, while others envision weeds when they hear the term.

-So, what is a native plant?
+So, what are native plants?
 Talk to various experts and avid gardeners, and you may get slightly different answers.

 Many classify native plants as those that were here before nonindigenous people arrived.
 Some scientists and naturalists feel native plants are ones that have inhabited a region for thousands of years.
 And finally, many others narrow the definition of native plants to the local community or region where they live.

-I strongly encourage gardeners to check out the native plants in their region.
+I strongly encourage gardeners to check out the natives in their region.
 There are dozens of native plants groups throughout the country, and many garden centers even identify and promote natives as well.